-There is, it turns out, something even more painful than the most devastating loss imaginable.
-“A Monster Calls” is based on the Carnegie Medal and the Greenaway Medal award winning book by Patrick Ness, illustrated by Jim Kay, from an idea by the late human rights activist Siobhan Dowd.
+It turns out that there is something even more painful than the most devastating loss imaginable.
+That is the lesson of “A Monster Calls,” based on the Carnegie Medal and the Greenaway Medal award winning book by Patrick Ness, illustrated by Jim Kay, from an idea by the late human rights activist Siobhan Dowd.

 It takes place in the Irish countryside.
 “We begin,” the movie tells us, “like so many stories, with a boy too old to be a kid and too young to be a man and a nightmare.”
 The boy is Conor (Lewis MacDougall), whose adored single mother (Felicity Jones) is struggling with cancer and the ravages of its treatment.
 While other boys are gently awakened by their parents and sent off to school with a good breakfast and a lovingly packed lunch, it is Conor who makes breakfast for his mother (there are rows of medicine bottles in the kitchen cupboard).
 He also does the laundry before he goes to school, where a bully threatens him.
 He has a frosty grandmother (Sigourney Weaver) and an affectionate but useless father (Toby Kebbell).
 So, he is alone with his grief, his fear, his anger, and his paints, which he must learn to use to express them all.

 Let’s think for a moment about the title: “A Monster Calls.”
 Is that “calls” as in “pays a call,” or comes to visit?
 Is it “calls” as in “calls out to?”
 Is it “calls” as in “calls out from?”